Who needs to self-isolate

-People who live in the same household as a person with symptoms should self-isolate for 14 days.
+People who live in the same household as a person with symptoms should also isolate straight away.

 Everyone who tests positive for COVID-19 will be put in touch with the local contact tracing team so that other close contacts can be identified.
-These close contacts, as well as household contacts, will be asked to self-isolate for 10 days from symptom onset in the symptomatic person.
+These close contacts will also be asked to self-isolate for 10 days from symptom onset in the symptomatic person.

 It will be important that everyone, and especially the people identified as close contacts, remain in self-isolation for the full length of time they are asked to.

 A ‘close contact’ is someone who has been physically close enough to the confirmed case for a long enough period of time, that they may have had the virus transmitted to them.
 The risk of the virus being transmitted is higher the closer the contact, the greater the exposure to respiratory droplets (for example from coughing), and the longer the duration of the contact.

 If you have been in close contact with someone who has COVID-19, you will be given specific guidance depending on your vaccination status and age.